 What is a number system?

-The number system used within everyday life is called the decimal number system and based around the number ten.
-The choice of ten probably correlates with its convenience for counting, the earliest use of numbers.
-It also matches up with the fact that we each have ten fingers (that can also be referred to as digits).
+The number system used within everyday life is called the decimal number system and is based on the number ten.
+The choice of ten probably correlates with its convenience for counting in the earliest use of numbers.
+It also matches the fact that we each have ten fingers (also referred to as digits).

-The range of digits allowed by decimal (also referred to as denary) are 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
-This is follows from a more general principle, the allowed set of digits for a base-N system are the numbers from 0 through to N-1.
+The range of digits allowed by decimal (also referred to as denary) includes 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+This follows from a more general principle, which dictates that the allowed set of digits for a base-N system are the numbers from 0 through to N-1.

 The example below demonstrates how the digits of the number 3265 represent contributions that sum towards the number: three lots of 1000 plus two lots of 100 plus 6 lots of 10 and 5 lots of 1.